 They can also boast the biggest crowd ever recorded for a women's club team game.
 On Boxing Day 1920, 53,000 spectators packed into Goodison Park, Everton to see Dick, Kerr Ladies take on St Helens Ladies and there were between 10,000-14,000 locked out unable to gain admission.
-There were so many people about the players even had to have a police escort to get them safely to their changing rooms.
-The team recorded yet another 4-0 victory with goals coming from Jennie Harris and a hat-trick from Alice Kell.
-An amazing total of £3115 was raised for charity which would be worth over £118,000 today!
+The team recorded a 4-0 victory and an amazing total of £3115 was raised for charity which would be worth over £118,000 today!

 The FA ban women's football in 1921 after almost 900,000 spectators turn out to watch them play.
 A short lived Ladies Football Association was set up in an effort to keep their house in order, but many teams did fall by the wayside.
-Dick, Kerr Ladies were in the fortunate position of having their own pitch to play on as the company had bought Ashton Park early in 1920.
-They played on a corner of the park which became known as 'Lively Polly Corner', so named after a washing powder that was advertised on wooden hoardings all around the enclosure.
+Dick, Kerr Ladies were in the fortunate position of having their own pitch to play on as the company had bought Ashton Park.

 They changed their name to Preston Ladies in 1926 after some 'trouble' at the factory, but would continue to be known as the world famous Dick, Kerr Ladies even to the present day.

 The team played for 'The Championship of the World' in 1937.
 Challenged for this title by Edinburgh Ladies, the best team in Scotland, the Preston team were worthy winners by 5-1.
-In November of that year, they were honoured in the town at a Victory Dinner when they were presented with gold medals to commemorate their victory and celebrate the 20th anniversary of their formation.
+In November of that year, they were honoured at a Victory Dinner when they were presented with gold medals to commemorate their victory and the 20th anniversary of their formation.

 The team can boast having the all time leading goal scorer in women's football.
-Lily Parr played for the Dick, Kerr Ladies from 1920-1951 and she scored over 1000 goals during her football career.
-Only the legendary Pele has scored more goals than Lily!
+Lily Parr played for the Dick, Kerr Ladies from 1920-1951 and she scored around 1000 goals during her football career.

 The first female manager of a women's football team was Kath Latham.
 Kath had been helping Alfred Frankland with all the secretarial duties for several years as his health began to fail and after his death in 1957 she took on the enormous task of running the club.
 It was Kath who had to take the monumental decision to disband the team in 1965 due to a lack of players.